ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

   (IPFS in this tutorial)
 * [Writing code in Remix IDE](#writing-code-in-remix-ide)
-* [Compiling and Deploying to Avalanche FUJI C-Chain Testnet.](#compiling-and-deploying-to-avalanche-fuji-c-chain-testnet-)
+* [Compiling and Deploying to Avalanche FUJI C-Chain Testnet.](#compiling-and-deploying-to-avalanche-fuji-c-chain-testnet)
 * [Check the NFT on the explorer.](#check-the-nft-on-the-explorer)

-### Getting images ready to be uploaded to decentralized storage
+### Getting Images Ready to Be Uploaded to Decentralized Storage

 In order to create NFT we first need to have the image/video content hosted on a decentralized storage solution like IPFS.
 IPFS in itself won't be enough because